jedgodsey/GA-Hackathon/README.md

 #### What is the user-experience like?

 ##### When the user arrives on the landing page they will be prompted to log-in.
-The user will be taken to the home page where they click assigned a task to complete.
+The user will be taken to the home page where they can be assigned a task to complete.
 The accepted task goes to a pending scoreboard in the 'dashboard' or profile page.
+The user gains 1 point after completing each task.